datumbox/VernamVeil/README.md

 |--------------|-------------|-------------|
 | VernamVeil   | 16.7 s      | 15.7 s      |
 | AES-256-CBC  | 3.0 s       | 2.6 s       |

-> **Note:** VernamVeil is significantly slower than AES-256-CBC in this setup.
-This is expected, as VernamVeil is written in Python and designed for flexibility and experimentation, not for production-grade speed or safety.

 ---